ndd21/PHYS281/docs/demo-functions.md

     is_in_range = in_range(34, minimum=minimum, maximum=maximum)
     ```

-    While this may look a bit confusing
+    While this may look a bit confusing it is perfectly valid.

 ## Returning values

-Many of the above example use the `print` built-in function to print a message to the screen.
+Many of the above example use the [`print`](../demo-built-in-functions/index.html#print) @(built-in)
-However, you cannot then *use* the output of the function if it just prints it, e.g., if you had a
+function to print a message to the screen.
+However, you cannot then *use* the output of the function
-function that calculated the sine of an angle and it just prints it to the screen it would be fine
+if it just prints it, e.g., if you had a function that calculated the sine of an angle and it just
-if that is all you ever used it for, but if you wanted to use that output as part of a larger
+prints it to the screen it would be fine if that is all you ever used it for, but if you wanted to
-equation it wouldn't be much use.
+use that output as part of a larger equation it would not be much use.

 Most functions should return something to the user.
 This returned value can be assigned to a
 variable that can then be used later in the code.
 To do this the
 [`return`](https://www.w3schools.com/python/ref_keyword_return.asp) keyword is used within the
 function definition.
-As well as returning a variable from the function it also tells to function to
+As well as returning a variable from the function it also tells the function to
-exit, i.e., there shouldn't be code after the return (unless you're using it in a conditional
+exit, i.e., there should not be code after the return (unless you're using it in a conditional
-statement) as it won't get run.
+statement) as it will not get run.

 ```python
 def add_two_numbers(a, b):